tranhoainam941991/cctest/README.md

 - The Cancel button background colour is #bf2d22.

+- The Select input for the Product section on the form has an option for every Product in the system at (`GET /products`)

 - Client side validation described in Feature section is respected.

 - The React view `/composite-products` shows a list of all Composite Products in React